 To melt dark chocolate for bark, you can either use a double boiler or (the much easier option), a microwave.
 To prevent burning, microwave in 20 second intervals, stirring well between each interval, until fully melted.

-We often stir in about 1 tbsp of coconut oil, which helps loosen up the chocolate and makes it easier to pour.
+We often stir in about 1 tablespoon of coconut oil, which helps loosen up the chocolate and makes it easier to pour.
 It’s an optional step, but definitely helps!

 Parchment paper + a pan